Deterministic Langevin Monte Carlo with Normalizing Flows for Bayesian Inference: Appendix: DLMC with kernel density estimation and SVGD

 For a Gaussian kernel this becomes

 Note that the self-interaction term $i=j$ vanishes.
-We will call this version particle-particle DLMC (DLMC-PP), since it is based on direct pair summation over all particles.
+We will call this version particle-particle DLMC (PP-DLMC), since it is based on direct pair summation over all particles.
 The gradient points towards the nearest particles, weighted by the kernel $k$.
 The hyperparameter $\sigma^2$ controls the number of particles that will contribute to the density gradient: for $\sigma^2 \rightarrow 0$ this is completely determined by the nearest particle, and the gradient explodes, while for $\sigma^2 \rightarrow \infty$ this is determined equally by all the particles, and the gradient goes to 0.

-Results for DLMC-PP with optimized $\sigma$ are shown in figure \ref{fig:pp} for the Rosenbrock distribution.
+Results for PP-DLMC with optimized $\sigma$ are shown in figure \ref{fig:pp} for the Rosenbrock distribution.
 We were unable to obtain settings that converged to the correct answer.
-We interpret these results as evidence that KDE density estimation is inferior to NF in high dimensions and/or for challenging distributions, which is known in other contexts (see e.g. \cite{dai2021sliced} for comparison between KDE and NF on standard UCI datasets).
+We interpret these results as evidence that the KDE approximation is inferior to the NF approximation in high dimensions and/or for challenging distributions, which is known in other contexts (see e.g., \cite{dai2021sliced} for comparison between KDE and NFs on standard UCI datasets).